With all the technology available to us today, printing photos for online framing and matting has never been easier.

 4. Once you have the grid you like selected so it pops into your canvas, click on “Uploads” on the left side to bring up your photo library.
 Drag and drop the photos you want to use over your canvas to the spots you want them to be in. *You can double click individual photos to adjust inside each grid section.

 5. Once it’s looking the way you like, follow steps 6-8 above to export your file as a PDF, then convert to a JPEG or PNG before uploading for framing.

 In this case, you can choose to add real matting for a uniform look, or combine this technique with how to create an offset digital mat for something truly unique!

-You can check out more about Canva’s photo collages here.
+Interested?
+Check out more about Canva’s photo collages.